Persistent carbene: Preparation methods

+but lithium ions are especially problematic, requiring cryptands or crown ethers.

+Alternate techniques have been developed to avoid such purification difficulties.

 Deprotonation

-Deprotonation of carbene precursor salts with strong bases has proved a reliable route to almost all stable carbenes:
+Deprotonation of carbene precursor salts with strong bases reliably produces almost all stable carbenes:

-Imidazol-2-ylidenes and dihydroimidazol-2-ylidenes, such IMes, have been prepared by the deprotonation of the respective imidazolium and dihydroimidazolium salts.
-The acyclic carbenes and the tetrahydropyrimidinyl based carbenes were prepared by deprotonation using strong homogeneous bases.
+Imidazol-2-ylidenes and dihydroimidazol-2-ylidenes, such as IMes, have been prepared by the deprotonation of the respective imidazolium and imidazolinium salts.
+Acyclic carbenes and tetrahydropyrimidinyl-based carbenes were prepared by deprotonation using strong homogeneous bases.

-Several bases and reaction conditions have been employed with varying success.
-The degree of success has been principally dependent on the nature of the precursor being deprotonated.
-The major drawback with this method of preparation is the problem of isolation of the free carbene from the metals ions used in their preparation.

-Metal hydride bases

-One might believe that sodium or potassium hydride would be the ideal base for deprotonating these precursor salts.
-The hydride should react irreversibly with the loss of hydrogen to give the desired carbene, with the inorganic by-products and excess hydride being removed by filtration.
-In practice this reaction is often too slow, requiring the addition of DMSO or t-BuOH.
-These reagents generate soluble catalysts, which increase the rate of reaction of this heterogeneous system, via the generation of tert-butoxide or dimsyl anion.
-However, these catalysts have proved ineffective for the preparation of non-imidazolium adducts as they tend to act as nucleophiles towards the precursor salts and in so doing are destroyed.
-The presence of hydroxide ions as an impurity in the metal hydride could also destroy non-aromatic salts.
+However, the reaction depends on the correct choice of base.

+Although imidazolium salt precursors are stable to nucleophilic addition, other non-aromatic salts (i.e. formamidinium salts) are not.
+In these cases, strong unhindered nucleophiles are avoided whether they are generated in situ or are present as an impurity in other reagents (such as LiOH in BuLi).

+Alkyllithiums are unreliable bases for the reaction, because they are too nucleophilic and often act as hydridic reductants:

+In principle, sodium or potassium hydride would be the ideal base for deprotonating these precursor salts, but in practice the salt dissolves too slowly for effective reaction.
+DMSO or t-BuOH catalyze the reaction through the soluble tert-butoxide or dimsyl anion bases, but those compounds are too nucleophilic for non-aromatic carbenes.

-Deprotonation with sodium or potassium hydride in a mixture of liquid ammonia/THF at −40 °C has been reported for imidazole-based carbenes.
-Arduengo and coworkers managed to prepare a dihydroimidazol-2-ylidene using NaH.
+Deprotonation with sodium or potassium hydride in a mixture of liquid ammonia/THF at −40 °C has been reported for imidazole-based carbenes, and Arduengo and coworkers managed to prepare a dihydroimidazol-2-ylidene using NaH.
 However, this method has not been applied to the preparation of diaminocarbenes.

-In some cases, potassium tert-butoxide can be employed without the addition of a metal hydride.
+In some cases, potassium tert-butoxide can be employed directly.

-Alkyllithiums

-The use of alkyllithiums as strong bases has not been extensively studied, and have been unreliable for deprotonation of precursor salts.
-With non-aromatic salts, n-BuLi and PhLi can act as nucleophiles whilst t-BuLi can on occasion act as a source of hydride, reducing the salt with the generation of isobutene:

-Amides bases

-Lithium amides like the diisopropylamide (LDA) and the (tetramethylpiperidide (LiTMP)) generally work well for the deprotonation of all types of salts, providing that not too much LiOH is present in the n-butyllithium used to make the lithium amide.
-Titration of lithium amide can be used to determine the amount of hydroxide in solution.
-The deprotonation of precursor salts with metal hexamethyldisilazides works very cleanly for the deprotonation of all types of salts, except for unhindered formamidinium salts, where this base can act as a nucleophile to give a triaminomethane adduct.
+Lithium amides like the diisopropylamide (LDA) and tetramethylpiperidide (LiTMP) generally work well for the deprotonation of all types of salts, providing that not too much LiOH impurity is present.
+Metal hexamethyldisilazides deprotonate almost all salts cleanly, except for unhindered formamidinium salts, where this base can act as a nucleophile to give a triaminomethane adduct.